What Is An Evolutionary Psychologist And What Do They Do?

 Getty/AnnaStills

-However, these types of behavior and communication patterns can also be observed in our closest relatives - the primates.
+These types of behavior and communication patterns can also be observed in our closest relatives - the primates.
 Like humans, primates are social creatures and have various organized systems.
 Some might form monogamous pairs while others form massive groups.
-Regardless of how large their society is, mating is crucial because it passes down one's genes.
+Regardless of how large their society is, mating is crucial because it passes down one's genes, and allows their families to further survive and reproduce.

 Several different altruistic and mutualistic behaviors have been demonstrated to reinforce bonds between group members, including grooming and agonistic support.
 Interestingly, they have shown to consider the history of altruism, rather than expecting something immediately.